Cellense/infinario-marmalade-sdk/README.md

 .

-// An event tracked for the anonymous player. infinario.track("quest_started", "{ \"level\": \"11\", \"experience_points\": 1500 }");
+// An event tracked for the anonymous player. infinario.Track("quest_started", "{ \"level\": \"11\", \"experience_points\": 1500 }");
 ```

-If at any time we wish to add a unique `customerId` to our anonymous player or merge all the data we have tracked so far with an existing player, we can use the `identify()` method:
+If at any time we wish to add a unique `customerId` to our anonymous player or merge all the data we have tracked so far with an existing player, we can use the `Identify()` method:

 ```
-// Now all the data tracked so far will be assigned to the player with the unique id 'infinario@example.com' infinario.identify("infinario@example.com");
+// Now all the data tracked so far will be assigned to the player with the unique id 'infinario@example.com' infinario.Identify("infinario@example.com");
 ```

 The only way we could know that the identify method succeeded is when we receive a confirmation from the Infinario server.
-That is why the `customerId` we gave to the `identify()` method will only be assigned to events that are tracked after we received the Infinario server's response.
-Don't worry, all requests sent between calling the `identify()` method and us receiving the Infinario server's confirmation are handled correctly.
+That is why the `customerId` we gave to the `Identify()` method will only be assigned to events that are tracked after we received the Infinario server's response.
+Don't worry, all requests sent between calling the `Identify()` method and us receiving the Infinario server's confirmation are handled correctly.

-It is strongly recommended that you call the `identify()` method at most once and only on instances of the Infinario class that were constructed without a `customerId`.
-The `identify()` method cannot be used to change an existing player's `customerId`.
+It is strongly recommended that you call the `Identify()` method at most once and only on instances of the Infinario class that were constructed without a `customerId`.
+The `Identify()` method cannot be used to change an existing player's `customerId`.

 ##Updating player attributes

 In addition to tracking a player’s events we can store static information in the form of attributes for any given player.
-Call the `update()` method to set the current player's attributes:
+Call the `Update()` method to set the current player's attributes:

 ```
-infinario.update("{ \"level\": 1, \"kills\": 9001 }");
+infinario.Update("{ \"level\": 1, \"kills\": 9001 }");
 ```

 The first argument are the player's new attributes which will be merged with any existing attributes.
 The attributes may contain anything, but must be a valid JSON string.

 ##Setting timestamps for tracked events

-By default, if no timestamp is specified the SDK uses the time when the `track()` method was called as the event's timestamp.
+By default, if no timestamp is specified the SDK uses the time when the `Track()` method was called as the event's timestamp.
 You could however specify your own timestamp, the timestamp is a double value where the whole part is the number of seconds passed since 01-Jan-1970 (standard Unix Timestamp) and the decimal part specifies milliseconds.

 ```
-infinario.track("death", "{}", 1149573966.000); // Equal to 06-06-2006 06:06:06
+infinario.Track("death", "{}", 1149573966.000); // Equal to 06-06-2006 06:06:06
 ```

 ##Callbacks